wez/wezterm/docs/install/linux.md

     ## openSUSE

     !!! note
-        If you want nightly versions of WezTerm, it is recommended to use Copr.

-    ## openSUSE Tumbleweed

-    The stable version of WezTerm is available in the official repositories.

-    ```console
-    $ zypper install wezterm
-    ```
+        It is recommended that you install via Copr so that it is easiest to stay up to date as future versions of wezterm are released.

-    ## openSUSE Slowroll
+    ## openSUSE Tumbleweed/Slowroll

     The stable version of WezTerm is available in the official repositories.